- Middlesex-London Health Unit

 - Beef, coffee, and tea, garlic, lamb, pork and poultry!

 (1/2 mile south of hwy#7)

 Sunnivue Farm is held in trust by the ROSE Land Care Association with the aims of protecting agricultural land, supporting organic biodynamic farming and gardening, building bridges between the urban and rural communities, and providing a wholesome and therapeutic environment where families and school classes, as well as helpers and apprentices, can visit and experience farm work.

 The farmers, Alex and Ellinor Nurnberg maintain a market garden as well as a dairy barn populated by water buffalo.
 From April until December, their farm store is open on Fridays between 3:00 and 6:00 and Saturdays between 9:00 and 4:00, and during the winter deliveries are made to London and other nearby locations.
 The store offers a wide range of organic produce and meats from the farm, home-baked bread, eggs, and a number of other items, including fair trade coffee, honey, maple syrup, beeswax candles, cheeses, yogurt, and ice cream.

 27093 New Ontario Road, R.R. #1,

 You can start your own collective kitchen in your community, or join one already underway.
-If you want to start a collective kitchen, there are kitchens in your neighbourhood that you may be able to use.
-Churches, community centres, and schools have cooking space to share, all you have to do is ask.
-To find a collective kitchen that is already up and running that you may be able to join, contact:
+If you want to start a collective kitchen, there are kitchens in your neighborhood that you may be able to use.
+Churches, community centers

 Monthly dinners ~ we gather to cook at 5:00 and then share the feast together